tengstrand/lein-polylith/readme.md

 We can see that the *user* interface and the *user* component were created (and are marked as changed).
 The *user* component was also added to the *development* environment where “-> component” indicates that it links to the *user* component.

-The *user* related parts in the workspace now look like this on disk:
+The *user*-related parts in the workspace now look like this on disk:

 ```bash
 example